kubesphere/s2irun/README.md

    Process details:

    ​	1.
-It will pull image that defind in filed `builderImage`.
+It will pull image that defined in field `builderImage`.

    ​	2. clone source code.

    ​	3. start build process

-   ​	4. after build completed, it will push read-to-run image
+   ​	4. after build completed, it will push ready-to-run image

 6. Finally, it will push image to your docker registry, please check it.